 I love my kids.
 Love my family.
 Love cats, peanut butter and dark Irish beer.

 I live in a country that everybody says is the best place in the world to live (Canada) but very few people outside this fine nation can find it on the map, nor wonders why they can’t.

 I awake in the mornings as an optimist, have lunch as a realist, finish dinner as a pessimist, and then hit the sack as a cynical optimist.

 I was once one word away from completing the Sunday New York Times crossword in less than 45 minutes.
 One lousy four letter word.
 Never did figure it out.
 Oh well, it’s just water off a duck’s back.
-(And in hindsight, ‘duck’ was probably the right answer).
+(And in hindsight, ‘duck’ might have been the right answer).

-I like to collect eccentric things, like animal skulls (approaching 150 of those), Canadian RCMP quarters from 1973 (over 200) and traditional Irish Dance costumes (5 so far – they are expensive, as opposed to animal skulls which are generally free and RCMP quarters which cost about a dollar if you buy them – ¢25 if you can find them).
+I like to collect eccentric things, like animal skulls (approaching 150 of those), Canadian RCMP quarters from 1973 (over 200) and traditional Irish Dance costumes (5 so far – they are expensive, as opposed to animal skulls which are generally free and RCMP quarters which cost about a dollar if you buy them – free if you find them unexpectedly in your change).

 I’m thinking that I should also collect ironies since I run into so many odd ones.
 If so, then the crossword puzzle ‘duck’ would be a fine addition since I was once a waterfowl biologist.
 I would file that one under Iconic Ironies.

 I like to watch the International Space Station pass over my house; it reminds me of how far we have come.
 I don’t like to get hit on by homeless panhandlers; it reminds me of how far we have yet to go.